isomerpages/pa-bukitcanberra/_volunteer-programmes/Smart Nation/Virtual Programme Coordinator.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
+THK Home for Disabled@Sembawang was established in April 2018 to provide long term residential care for adults aged between 17 and 55 years old  diagnosed with intellectual disabilities (ID) and/or Autism, Spectrum Disorder (ASD), or other  co-morbidities.<br>
-			To assist in conducting and executing recreational programmes that suit the needs of THK Home and its residents through online meeting platform. e.g. virtual tours to introduce different places of interest/ culture in Singapore to our residents, online dance and movement sessions, art & craft session etc
+<br>We are looking for volunteers to conduct recreational programmes for the residents at THK Home.
+For example.
+Virtual tours to introduce residents to different places of interest/ culture in Singapore, dance and movement, art & craft session.
 		</td>
 	</tr>
 </table>